top of page

 LESSONS LEARNED

-While we accommodated remote users, the consensus was that the unique benefits of in person collaboration are vital for these "thorny" strategic discussions.
-We experimented with AI generated stickies to increase speed, but found they sometimes sacrificed the nuance required.
+While we accommodated remote users, after the workshop the consensus was that the unique benefits of in person collaboration are vital for these "thorny" strategic discussions.

 Like what you see?